Changes in Status

 Petitions to the Faculty

 A petition is the official way to request action on academic matters that are not routine.
-The petition form, which may be obtained in Engineering Advising or online at www. engineering.cornell.edu/resources/registrar/forms.cfm, is used to notify the petitioner, the registrar, and the faculty advisor.
+The petition form, which may be obtained in Engineering Advising or online at www. engineering.cornell.edu/resources/registrar/forms.cfm, is used to document the request and decision.

 Petitions are required for such purposes as:

-- Amending a program of study by adding courses after the 15th calendar day of the semester or dropping courses after the first seven weeks;
+- Amending a program of study by adding courses after the 15th calendar day of the semester or dropping courses after the first 57 days of the term;

-- Amending a college curriculum requirement, such as substituting a course or a stated sequence of courses in a degree-requirement area;
+- Requesting to amend a college curriculum requirement, such as substituting a course or a stated sequence of courses in a degree-requirement area;

-- Documenting an advisor’s approval of a course towards the approved elective requirement.
+- Documenting an advisor’s approval of a course towards the Advisor-approved elective requirement.

 Students not yet affiliated with a Major should submit their petition to the Engineering Registrar.
 Affiliated students should check with their Major to determine where to submit their petition.